Porsche Cayenne: Cayenne Turbo and Turbo S

-The first-generation 9PA Cayenne Turbo had 450 PS, and can accelerate from 0–100 km/h in 5.6 seconds.
+The first-generation 9PA Cayenne Turbo produced 450 PS and can accelerate from 0–100 km/h in 5.6 seconds.
 A Turbo S version was built in 2006 to compete with the Mercedes-Benz ML 63 AMG.
-The Cayenne Turbo and Turbo S include a low-range case, a locking differential, and height-adjustable, off-road suspension.
-The Turbo S is powered by a twin-turbocharged 4.5 L V8 that produces 521 PS and 720 Nm of torque; Acceleration from 0–60 mph takes 5.0 seconds and the top speed is 167 mph; It features a six-speed automatic Tiptronic S transmission.
+The Cayenne Turbo and Turbo S include a low-range transfer case, a locking differential, and height-adjustable off-road suspension.
+The Turbo S is powered by a twin-turbocharged 4.5-litre V8 producing 521 PS and 720 Nm of torque; acceleration from 0–60 mph takes 5.0 seconds and the top speed is 167 mph; it features a six-speed automatic Tiptronic S transmission.